 Moisand Fitzgerald Tamayo invests its clients’ assets in mutual funds and exchange-traded funds (ETFs), among other investment products.
 It believes that these investments enable strong diversification, while giving investors the ability to sell when beneficial.

 Summit Wealth Partners

-Summit Wealth Partners, LLC is a fee-only financial advisor firm that serves mostly non-high-net-worth and high-net-worth individuals.
-Institutional clients of the firm include retirement plans, businesses and charities.
+Summit Wealth Partners, LLC is a fee-only financial advisor firm that serves both non-high-net-worth and high-net-worth individuals.
+Institutional clients include pension and profit sharing plans, charities and corporations.

-The firm’s team of advisors includes six certified financial planners (CFPs), one certified valuation analyst (CVA) and one accredited investment fiduciary analyst (AIFA).
+The firm’s team of advisors holds multiple certifications, including the certified financial planner (CFP), certified valuation analyst (CVA) and accredited investment fiduciary analyst (AIFA) designations.

 Summit Wealth Partners does not have a set account minimum for new clients.
 However, the firm says in its Form ADV that it generally seeks to work with clients who have at least $1 million in investable assets.